-Personal and social capability is integral to a wide range of activities in Physics, as students develop and practise skills of communication, teamwork, decision-making, initiative-taking and self-discipline with increasing confidence and sophistication.
+Personal and social capability is integral to a wide range of activities in UC H Course Meeting Environmental Challenges, as students develop and practise skills of communication, teamwork, decision-making, initiative-taking and self-discipline with increasing confidence and sophistication.
 In particular, students develop skills in both independent and collaborative investigation; they employ self-management skills to plan effectively, follow procedures efficiently and work safely; and they use collaboration skills to conduct investigations, share research and discuss ideas.
-Students also recognise the role of their own beliefs and attitudes in their response to science issues and applications, consider the perspectives of others, and gauge how science can affect people's lives.
-Students will interact with university staff and students from a range of contexts and thus widen their capacity to collaborate and communicate with others in a tertiary learning context.
+Students also recognise the role of their own beliefs and attitudes in their response to environmental science issues and applications, consider the perspectives of others, and gauge how science can affect people's lives.
+In undertaking a H Course, they develop skills in persistence and resilience as they take on new challenges and organise themselves effectively to meet the requirements of university requirements.